 Teamwork is essential for a successful project.
-Being the project leader, it’s vital to build an engaged team.
+When you’re the project leader, it’s vital to build an engaged team.

 This will more likely happen by using interactive meeting ideas and prepared activities.
 For example, set a round of charades, quick problem-solving, or a timed scavenger hunt.

 In these activities, share topics related to the business proposals or the projects.
 In that way, the team is learning and having fun at the same time.

 Another activity is having the attendees sketch the person next to them.
 As a result, everyone will feel comfortable with each other.

 They will be more open, positive, and generous in sharing their thoughts and business proposals.